StadGent/fractal_styleguide_gent-base/components/31-molecules/cta-block/README.md

 Use the call to action component on a page:

 * To guide users to the next step to reach a certain goal related to the page.
-* To present specific contact information to get help or to get more information from a specitic service to reach a certain goal.
+* To present specific contact information to get help or to get more information from a specific service to reach a certain goal.
 * To promote a certain action for the user to take.

 ## When not to use this component